GuiMarion/IDyOMpy/docs/index.rst

    self

+This project propose a Python implementation for the IDyOM model made by `Marcus Pearce <https://code.soundsoftware.ac.uk/projects/idyom-project>`_
+.

-This project propose a Python implementation for the IDyOM model made by Marcus Pearce.
-The code in under developpement, this website will be updated in real-time.
-All the code is available on GuiHub (link on the sidebar).
-This code implements an automatic documentation from function and class comments in the code, as well as unit tests for every functions.
+This code implements an automatic documentation as well as unit tests for every functions.
+The code is currently under developpement, however, this website will be updated regularly.

 Get Started